Themes in A Song of Ice and Fire: Other religions

 A Dance with Dragons explores the different religions of Westeros and Essos, identifying 17 different obscure religions.
-An Essos location named the Isle of the Gods also makes references to Roger Zelazny and H. P. Lovecraft, et al.
+An Essos location named the Isle of the Gods also makes references to Roger Zelazny and H. P. Lovecraft, among others.

 The god of death is an element of several religions in Westeros and Essos, on grounds from Martin that "worship of death is an interesting basis for religion because after all, death is the one universal.
 It doesn't seem to matter what gods you pray to.
 We all die in the real world and in fantasy worlds.
 So if there was one culture where you did not die, I suspect that God would become very popular.
 They will promise us eternal life, but whatever".
 He also stated the belief "that the world we live in was created by the evil god [is] kind of persuasive" when "you look at the world, particularly the Medieval world".